DOWNLOAD A COPY OF THE RULES HERE: https://25andoldersports.com/league-rules

 - Distance between bases is 60ft.

-- No NEW PLAYERS may be added to the LEAGUE roster after the 2ND game of the season.
+- No NEW PLAYERS may be added to the LEAGUE roster after the 2nd week of games for the

-- New players must fill out a waiver release form, fill out medical insurance form, and be added to the roster prior to the 2ND game.
+- New players must fill out a waiver release form, fill out medical insurance form, and be added to the roster prior to the 2ND week of game.

-- Players may only play for one team in The Southside Kickers League within the same season.
+- Players may only play for one team in The SSK Kickball League within the same

-- The league requires that all players’ name and signature be entered on a Southside Kickers League Roster for GENERAL Liability Insurance purposes before entering the field of play.
+- The league requires that all players’ name and signature be entered on a The SSK Kickball League Roster for GENERAL Liability Insurance purposes before entering the field of play.

 - Referee will call the GAME to start.
-EVERY Game must start on time with 5 min grace for the GREETING/EXCHANGE OF “KICKING ORDER/ ROSTER” (2) between each HEAD COACH AND the SCORE KEEPER.
+EVERY Game must start on time with 5 min grace for the GREETING/EXCHANGE OF “KICKING ORDER/ ROSTER” (2) between each HEAD COACH AND the SCORE KEEPER (s).

 - All players playing the field must be in the kicking order.
-Any players that are not playing the field can still be in the kicking order.
+Any players that are not playing the field must still be in the kicking

 - If a player is scratched from the kicking order during the game due to an injury, they MAY NOT return to the game.